Learned ISTA with Error-based Thresholding for Adaptive Sparse Coding

-In this paper, we propose an error-based thresholding (EBT) mechanism to address the aforementioned issues of LISTA-based models to improve their performance.
-Drawing on some theoretical insights to be detailed, EBT introduces a function of the evolving estimation error to provide each threshold in the shrinkage functions in the model.
-It has no extra parameter to learn compared with original LISTA-based models yet shows significantly better performance.
-The main contributions of our paper are listed as follows: \begin{itemize} \item The EBT mechanism can be readily incorporated into popular sparse coding DNNs (e.g., LISTA~\cite{gregor2010learning} and LISTA with support selection~\cite{chen2018theoretical}) to speed up the convergence with no extra parameters.
+Yet, LISTA and many other deep networks based on LISTA~\cite{chen2018theoretical,liu2019alista,ablin2019learning,Wu2020gated,aberdam2021ada,zhou2018sc2net} suffer the issue that the thresholds were shared among all training samples, which means they lacked adaptability to the variety of training samples and robustness to outliers.
+Also, it leads to poor generalization to test data with a different distribution (or sparsity) from the training data.
+To address the above issues, we propose an error-based thresholding (EBT) mechanism of LISTA-based models to improve their adaptivity.
+EBT introduces a function of the evolving estimation error to provide each threshold in the shrinkage functions in the model.
+It has no extra learnable parameter compared with original LISTA-based models, yet shows significantly better performance.

-\item We give a rigorous analysis to prove that the estimation error of EBT-LISTA (i.e., a combination of our EBT and LISTA) and EBT-LISTA with support selection (i.e., a combination of our EBT and LISTA with support selection) is theoretically lower than the original LISTA~\cite{gregor2010learning} and LISTA with support selection~\cite{chen2018theoretical}, respectively.
-In addition, the introduced parameter in our EBT is well-disentangled from the reconstruction error and need only to be correlated with the dictionary matrix to ensure convergence.
-These results guarantee the superiority of our EBT in theory.

-\item We demonstrate the effectiveness of our EBT in the original LISTA and several of its variants in simulation experiments.
-We also show that it can be applied to practical applications (e.g., photometric stereo analysis) and achieve superior performance as well. \end{itemize}

-The rest of this paper is structured as follows.
-In Section~\ref{bg}, we will review some preliminary knowledge of our study.
-In Section~\ref{methods}, we will introduce a basic form of our EBT and several of its improved versions.
-Section \ref{TA} provides a theoretical study of the convergence of EBT-LISTA.
-Experimental results in Section~\ref{ep} valid the effectiveness of our method in practice.
-Section~\ref{conclusion} summarizes this paper.